What's new - estate and gift tax

 Consistent basis reporting between estate and person acquiring property from decedent

-The law also adds Section 1014(f), which requires consistent basis reporting between an estate and the beneficiary receiving certain property from a decedent.
+The law also added Section 1014(f), which requires consistent basis reporting between an estate and the beneficiary acquiring certain property from a decedent.

 These changes apply to any estate tax return filed, and to property with respect to which an estate tax return is filed, after July 31, 2015.